 If your event allows it and if your speaker is up to it, you can arrange the seating in a circle.
 This will allow everyone to hear and see everything and it will also improve audience engagement.
 Think about ways how it would be easy for the attendee to be a part of the discussion.
 If you run out of space, don’t place chairs in corners, it’s better to have some people standing and involved.

 For bigger rooms

 Overall you need to make the room inviting, comfortable and exciting if possible.
 Keep in mind that people attend events with all their senses.
-Social media worthy location can be a hit by itself!
-When done right it’s an easy way to set attendees minds into good spirits, which will ultimately transfer into more engagement.
+A social media-worthy location can be a hit by itself!
+When done right it’s an easy way to set attendees’ minds into good spirits, which will ultimately transfer into more engagement.

 4. Stage a live poll